UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 random seed, and finally the type and parameters of the optimizer.

 The directory of a k-fold cross-validation and/or final optimization contains the following items.
-- **common_features_between_folds_top_k.png**
-Average number of features in common between the folds when considering in each fold the top k more frequent features. k increases from left to right.
-From top to bottom there is the passing of the generations.
-This plot is drawn only for the GA based optimizers.
 - **config.ini**
 A copy of the configuration file that was used to set up the program.
-- **feature_counts_*.csv**
-A table for each fold, it reports every 100 generations the number of occurrences of each feature in the population.
-Only for GA based optimizers.
 - **folds.json**
 The subdivision of the samples into folds.
-- **log.png**
-The max, min, and average fitness for each objective along the generations.
-Averages across the folds.
-Only for GA based optimizers.
 - **log.txt**
 Textual log for the k-fold cross validation.
-- **log_features.png**
-For each generation, the number of features included in its population, and the number of features explored so far by all present and past individuals.
-The values are averaged across the folds.
-- **log_fold_*_features.png**
-A plot for each fold.
-For each generation, the number of features included in its population, and the number of features explored so far by all present and past individuals.
 - **log_final.txt**
 Textual log for the final optimization (optimization on the whole dataset).
-- **log_fold_*.csv**
-A csv table for each fold with the evolution of the fitnesses along the generations.
-For each objective, The max, min, and average fitness.
-Only for GA based optimizers.
-- **log_fold_*.png**
-A file for each fold, listing the max, min, and average fitness for each objective along the generations.
-Only for GA based optimizers.
 - **log_fold_*.txt**
 A textual log for each of the folds.
-- **stability_between_folds.png**
-Average pairwise stability between the folds of the selected features, across the generations.
-Stability is measured by "weight overlap": the weight is the frequency of the gene in the population, scaled so that the total sum of the weights is equal to 1.
-The overlap between two folds is computed by summing the elementwise min weights [3].
-Only for GA based optimizers.
-- **stability_in_time.png**
-Stability between populations 100 generations apart.
-Averaged across the folds.
-Only for GA based optimizers.
-- **stability_in_time_fold_*.png**
-Stability between populations 100 generations apart measured on each fold separately.
-Only for GA based optimizers.
-- **stability_of_weights_between_folds_top_k.png**
-Stability of features, measured by weight overlap [3], between the folds when considering in each fold the top k more frequent features. k increases from left to right.
-From top to bottom there is the passing of the generations.
-This plot is drawn only for the GA based optimizers.
-- **stability_of_unions_between_folds_top_k.png**
-Stability of features, measured by Dice score, between the folds when considering in each fold the top k more frequent features. k increases from left to right.
-From top to bottom there is the passing of the generations.
-This plot is drawn only for the GA based optimizers.
 - **workers_log.txt**
 The program uses a number of workers (by default the number of cores detected in the system) to evaluate individuals in parallel.
 This is the log for the workers related to the final optimization.
 It is usually empty and serves mainly